Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-As $\omega_r$ increases from $\omega_r/\Omega \ll 1$, the separation of the modes into three bands becomes less distinct.
-At $\omega_r/\Omega = 0.5$ the effective magnetic field (given by the so-called vortex frequency) in the rotating frame of the ion crystal goes to zero.
-At this point the dynamics of the ion crystal is unmagnetized and the calculated mode frequency and potential are relevant for a spheroidal ion crystal in an rf trap with the same shape or aspect ratio as the Penning trap ion crystal.
-In this way modes of spheroidal crystals in rf traps can be catalogued by the same values of $(l,m)$ as in the Penning trap~\cite{Dantan:2010}.
-This discussion assumes the validity of the pseudopotential approximation.
-For a discussion about the validity of this approximation and a mathematical analysis of modes that includes the time-dependent dynamics of rf Paul traps, see Refs.~\cite{Landa:2012,Landa:2012a}.
+As $\omega_r/\Omega$ increases from zero, the separation of the modes into three bands becomes less distinct.
+At $\omega_r/\Omega = 0.5$ the effective magnetic field in the rotating frame of the ion crystal goes to zero.
+At this special point the equations of motion of the normal modes are equivalent to the ones of a spheroidal ion crystal with the same aspect ratio in an rf trap in the psuedopotential approximation, and the modes can be classified with the integers $(l,m)$ of Eq.\ \eqref{eq:3Dmode}~\cite{Dantan:2010}.
+For a discussion about the limits of validity of this equivalence and a mathematical analysis of modes that includes the time-dependent dynamics of rf Paul trap potentials, see Refs.~\cite{Landa:2012,Landa:2012a}.

-Experimentally, the normal modes of 3D trapped ion crystals have been excited by applying time-dependent potentials to the trap electrodes~\cite{Mitchell:1998b,Dantan:2010} and through the application of radiation pressure forces~\cite{Kriesel:2002}.
-Typically, the ion motion produced by exciting the mode is detected through Doppler shifts.
-In Ref~\cite{Dantan:2010} several $(l,m=0)$ mode frequencies of spheroidal ion crystals stored in a rf trap were measured through rf excitation and detection of the increased Doppler shifts through the resulting modification of the coupling of the ion electronic states to an optical cavity.
-Excellent agreement (better than 1\%) with the predictions of the cold, spheroidal mode theory of Dubin~\cite{Dubin:1991} was observed.
-In Penning traps, rf excitation and detection of the change in the ion fluorescence from Doppler shifts has been used to measure modes $(l,m)$ with $l$ as large as 9 and $m$ as large as 2~\cite{Heinzen:1991,Mitchell:1998}.
-We note that sideband spectroscopy and detection of ion motion through the application of spin-dependent optical dipole forces, techniques used to detect modes with linear ion crystal strings and 2D ion crystals, will also work for detecting normal modes in 3D crystals.
+Experimentally, the normal modes of 3D trapped ion crystals have been excited by applying time-dependent potentials to the trap electrodes~\cite{Mitchell:1998b,Dantan:2010} or by means of radiation pressure~\cite{Kriesel:2002}.
+Typically, the ion motion produced by exciting the mode induces Doppler shifts that can be used to detect the mode.
+In Ref~\cite{Dantan:2010} several $(l,m=0)$ modes of spheroidal ion crystals stored in a rf trap were excited through rf excitation and the resulting Doppler shifts detected through modification of the collective coupling of the ion crystal to an optical cavity.
+Excellent agreement (better than 1\%) was observed with the mode frequency predictions of the cold, spheroidal theory of Dubin~\cite{Dubin:1991}.
+In Penning traps, detection of the Doppler shifts produced by an excited mode through changes in the ion fluorescence (so-called Doppler velocimetry) was used to measure the frequencies of modes $(l,m)$ with $l$ as large as 9 and $m$ as large as 2~\cite{Heinzen:1991,Mitchell:1998}.